MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/manipulate-models.md

 ![Opportunities, products, and 3D models)](media/manipulating-3D-models.PNG "Opportunities, products, and 3D models")

+> [!NOTE]
+> If you're the administrator, to learn how to add 3D models to Dynamics 365 for Sales, see the [Administrator Guide](administrator-guide.md).

 ## View a 3D model in mixed reality

 1. Open the opportunity you want to focus on.